oneananda/Azure_Operations/Azure_Learning/004 Azure NAT Gateway/README.md

 - Scalability: This can scale to large number of concurrent users, making it suitable for large enterprises with high outbound connections
 - High Availablity: This is a fully managed service, with built-in redundancy ensuring high availablity

+## How Azure NAT Gateway Works

+**Private IPs and Outbound Traffic:**

+- Resources within a VNet, such as VMs, typically have private IP addresses that are not routable on the Internet.
+- When these resources need to access external services (e.g., APIs, databases, websites), they require a public IP address to initiate the connection.

+**Association with Subnets:**

+- We can associate the NAT Gateway with one or more subnets within the VNet.
+- Once associated, all outbound traffic from resources within those subnets will be routed through the NAT Gateway.

+**Network Address Translation (NAT):**

+- The NAT Gateway translates the private IP addresses of your resources to the public IP address(es) associated with the NAT Gateway.
+- This translation occurs automatically for all outbound connections.

+**Static Public IP:**

+- The public IP address used by the NAT Gateway remains static, ensuring consistent outbound connectivity.
+This is essential for scenarios where the same public IP needs to be maintained, such as when connecting to external services that require IP whitelisting.